Southbank

 Southbank demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Southbank's educational attainment is notably higher than national and state averages.
-Among residents aged 15 and above, 65.2% have university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
-The area's most common qualification is the Bachelor degree at 38.8%, followed by postgraduate qualifications (22.7%) and graduate diplomas (3.7%).
-Vocational pathways account for 17.9% of qualifications, with advanced diplomas at 10.4% and certificates at 7.5%.
+Southbank has a notably high level of educational attainment among its residents aged 15 and above, with 65.2% holding university qualifications.
+This figure is significantly higher than the national average of 30.4% and the Victorian average of 33.4%.
+The area's educational advantage is reflected in the types of qualifications held: Bachelor degrees are most common at 38.8%, followed by postgraduate qualifications (22.7%) and graduate diplomas (3.7%).
+Vocational pathways account for 17.9% of qualifications, with advanced diplomas making up 10.4% and certificates accounting for 7.5%.

-Educational participation is high, with 30.1% of residents currently enrolled in formal education.
+Educational participation is also high in Southbank, with 30.1% of residents currently enrolled in formal education.
 This includes 15.5% in tertiary education, 2.4% in primary education, and 1.4% pursuing secondary education.

 Frequently Asked Questions - Education